FG-AI4H/Documentation/Data-Annotation-Package-(AP)/Roundtables/Requirements/README.md

 ## Timeline

-- Send out invite till Nov 15th/16th
+- Send out invite by Nov 15th/16th
 - Round table 6th-10th December
 - Set up agenda and provide hypothesis

 ## Agenda

 ### Welcome

-### Introduction of participates
+### Introduction of participants

 ### Presentation of the Open Code initiative

 #### Part 1 The value of labels
-- What kind of labels are relevant (image labels, segmentation mask, measurements)?
+- What kind of labels are relevant (image labels, segmentation masks, measurements)?
 - How many labels are needed to develop a model that is clinically useful?
 - How much time and human resources are for annotation?
 - How easy is the task - Hard vs fuzzy ground truth.
 - How can disagreements on an expert level be solved?
 - Qualification, calibration and roles of annotators.

 #### Part 2 Regulatory requirements
 - What is mandated, what is discussed?
 - Minimum number of annotators?
 - Best practices for label fusion?
 - Requirements for labeling software (CSV)?

 #### Part 3 Technical requirements
 - Available annotation tools (pros and cons)
 - Label purification - When are labels good enough?